-Getting ready to study for the 70-761 can be intimidating!
-There are some many topics to study and so little time to do so.
+Studying and preparing for the 70-761 can be intimidating.
+There are many topics you need to cover, but with so little time.
 It can be overwhelming!
 So why not create a 70-761 study plan and reduce that stress?

-The plan will help you understand what topics to study, the order to study them, and how many weeks it will require.
+The plan will help you in understanding what topics to study, the study order, and how many weeks it will require.

-I think having a realistic plan is great way to measure your progress, avoid last minute cram sessions, and the general stress that comes with last minute studying.
+Having a realistic plan is a great way to measure your progress, avoid any last minute cram sessions, and the stress that comes with the last-minute studying.

-We’ll put this plan together in a couple of steps:
+Here is the plan put together in a couple of steps:

 - Calculate your 70-761 Certification Study Budget